Welcome | Get started | Dive | Contribute | Topics | Reference | Changes | More

 Testing instructions for developers

-• Two demo projects are useful when testing linod because they have some background tasks:
+• The following demo projects are useful when testing linod:

-• For testing the log server you need to create a log directory, and don't forget to remove it after your tests, because a log directory causes different output for certain commands and thus the unit test suite would fail if you forget to delete the.m
+• For testing the log server you need to create a log directory, and don’t forget to remove it after your tests because a log directory causes different output for certain commands and would cause the unit test suite to fail if you forget to delete it.

 • You can set Site.log_each_action_request to True